 Puppeteers Jonny and Will are a duo whose work you’ll instantly recognise from their ability to make all matter of objects move in both adverts and their Children’s Bafta-nominated film, The Grumpy King.
 The Blink Ink directors build immersive worlds with their collective vision, making an audience fall in love with a giant Christmas stocking for TK Maxx, fluffy rugs for Ikea and even some frozen peas for Birdseye too.
 Jonny and Will join us to showcase how using puppetry can enhance advertising and make a nation look twice.

 Ashleigh Kane, arts and culture editor at Dazed, will also join us at Nicer Tuesdays January talking through her work at the revered and beloved title.
-An editor, writer and curator, Ashleigh has worked at Dazed since 2014 collecting a long list of dream interviewees, numerous commissioned projects and also worked on community programme Dazed+Labs last year, encouraging young people “to use their voices by asking photographs”.
+An editor, writer and curator, Ashleigh has worked at Dazed since 2014 collecting a long list of dream interviewees, numerous commissioned projects and also worked on community programme Dazed+Labs last year, encouraging young people “to use their voices by taking photographs”.